ibm-developer/icp-nodejs-sample/README.md

 ### Deploying on platforms other than x86-64
 - Multiarch images are used so the correct Node.js Docker image will be pulled based on your platform.
 Supported platforms for this sample include ppc64le, x86-64 and s390x.
 - Note that the IBM Cloud Developer Tools are not available for every platform: consult the [CLI docs](https://www.ibm.com/cloud/cli) to find out more.

+#### Multiple Node.js versions
+- This sample is built on the latest LTS version of Node.js, at the time of the chart's publish.
+- Developers are welcome to bring Node.js 6 and Node.js 8 applications to IBM Cloud Private and can do so by modifying their Dockerfile to pull from the specified tag that corresponds with the desired version.

 ### Disclaimers
 Node.js is an official trademark of Joyent.
 Images are used according to the Node.js visual guidelines - no copyright claims are made.
 You can view the guidelines [here](https://nodejs.org/static/documents/foundation-visual-guidelines.pdf).